 Great.
 Fine.
 Case closed.

-That’s not a joke, I’m serious.
+That’s not a joke, and it’s not a bluff.
+I’m serious.
 I’m totally good with you stopping right here and calling it quits, if you are.

-But while you’re composing that good-bye letter in your head, gearing up to get on with your life and resume the eternal search for Mr./Ms. Perfect… let me give you a little something to think about.
+But while you’re composing that Dear John / Dear Jane letter in your head, gearing up to get on with your life and resume the eternal search for Mr. / Ms. Perfect… let me give you a little something to think about.